 Registration & Fees

 Advanced registration and deposit payment is required to secure a place in the RN Skills Refresher Course.
-All requirements are due after registration and prior to the start of the Online portion of the course.

 - $2050.00 General Registration

 - $1750.00 Rutgers School of Nursing Faculty, Students, Preceptors and Alumni (Legacy UMDNJ)

 A deposit of $500 is required to secure a place in the RN skills Refresher course with balance paid in full one month prior to start date.
 No refunds will be made 30 days prior to the first day of class and/or if documentation is not submitted on time.

 - *Note: Class size is limited to 30 participants.
 Early registration is advised so requirements of physical exam, background check, malpractice insurance, and current CPR certification can be completed prior to start of clinical practice.